 - Maine Medical Center

-But it beats me why it should cost so much.
-I have been in the HMS(Hospital Management Systems) business for 23 years.
-Back in 1991, I started a company which developed and implemented HMS systems.
-As of today, it is still the leading HMS vendor in South India servicing hundreds of large hospitals in India and the Middle East, some of them over 1500 beds.
-The cost of implementing those solutions is a fraction of the tens of millions of dollars people dish out here in the US.
+But why should it cost so much?
+Shameem C. Hameed, founder of the blue health IT Platform, has been in the HMS(Hospital Management Systems) business for 28 years.
+Back in 1991, when it was still very much a new subject in the eyes of the healthcare industry, he started a company which developed and implemented HMS systems.
+The first of its kind in India.
+Meaning that he was and is one of the O.G.’s in the market.
+As of today, it is still the leading HMS vendor in South India, servicing hundreds of large hospitals in India and the Middle East, many of them with over 1500 beds.
+The cost of implementing those solutions then and now is still a fraction of the tens of millions of dollars people dish out here in America.

-The cost of subscribing to one EHR system is the lease payment of a luxury car.
-Even if you are able to get a “Free EHR” you still have to pay for the rest of the components.
-Not to mention that the “Free EHR” bombards you with advertisements.
-So you pay for the practice management system, the clearing house fees, and the various other systems you need to get to an efficient solution.
-Once you have subscribed to these solutions, you have to figure out a way to make these systems talk to each other without having to duplicate time and effort.
-If something goes wrong you have to call the ten different providers for their support.
+The cost of subscribing to an EHR system is similar to the lease payment of a luxury car.
+Even if you are able to get a “Free EHR”, it’s not really free, because you still end up having to pay for the rest of the components.
+Not to mention that the “Free EHR” comes with its own risks.
+Say you do get the “Free EHR”; this means you will have to pay for a practice management system, clearing house fees and the various other systems you will need to get to an efficient solution.
+Once you have subscribed to all these solutions, you then have to figure out a way to make these systems integrate with and talk to each other without losing data and having to duplicate time and effort.
+If something goes wrong, you have to call the ten different providers who were needed to construct this Frankenstein EHR, none of whom who are associated with each other, for their support.

 - 3 Major Issues with Immunization Records Management (and How an EHR Can Help)Nov 13 , 2017